tseymourmusic/4iAI-Monograph/monographs/EDUCATION_MONOGRAPH.md

 The rapid integration of Generative Artificial Intelligence (GenAI) into educational environments has created a systemic pedagogical crisis.
 Current student usage is overwhelmingly characterised by passive consumption—the uncritically accepted, uncalibrated reliance on Large Language Model (LLM) outputs defined herein as "The Passable."
 Traditional institutional countermeasures, such as automated AI-detection software and punitive bans, have proven operationally futile and pedagogically counterproductive.

 This paper introduces the **4iAI™ Educational Protocol**, an operational adaptation of human-synthetic symbiotic workflows designed to convert LLMs from anti-intellectual shortcuts into high-yield dialectical sparring partners.
-By shifting primary academic evaluation away from initial textual generation and onto mandatory accountable **Stage III Introspection Audit Logs**, the framework forces students to engage in critical fact-verification, bias detection, and moral-editorial synthesis.
+By shifting primary academic evaluation away from initial textual generation and onto mandatory accountable **Stage III Introspection Audit Logs**, the open standard forces students to engage in critical fact-verification, bias detection, and moral-editorial synthesis.
 Empirical metrics demonstrate that embedding the 4iAI™ protocol elevates student metacognitive engagement, eliminates copy-paste plagiarism, and establishes sustainable AI literacy for non-linear and neurodivergent knowledge workers.

 ## **INTRODUCTION**